Corporate Structures in Singapore

 The branch office is allowed to repatriate its earnings.
 The portion of its earnings that are attributable to its Singapore operations alone are subjected to the prevailing Singapore corporate tax.
 The incomes earned outside Singapore is not charged.
 The branch office is required to file its own accounts as well as that of the parent company’s accounts annually.

-The head office must appoint one agent who is an ordinarily resident in Singapore to mange the compliance matters of the branch office and to receive any notices served to the branch office.
+The head office must appoint one agent who is an ordinarily resident in Singapore to manage the compliance matters of the branch office and to receive any notices served to the branch office.
 A Singapore branch must have a registered office located in Singapore.
 All its business correspondences must bear the name and place of incorporation.

 Though the compliance requirements appear simple, the extension of liabilities to the head office or parent company in the absence of the corporate veil and denial of access to the coveted local tax benefits and concessions makes this corporate structure less popular among the foreign companies.
 Generally, foreign companies prefer the subsidiary company route.

 How can Rikvin help you?

 Foreign entrepreneurs and companies setting up companies in Singapore need to engage a corporate service agency.
 They cannot self incorporate a company.
-Rikvin can provide you the best of services, which does not stop with incorporation of companies.
+Rikvin can provide you with the best of services, which does not stop with incorporation of companies.

 If you choose to manage your company remotely from your overseas location then you can engage us for incorporation as well as subscribe to our nominee resident director service in order to meet the resident director requirement for registering a company.
 After incorporation, you may visit Singapore on a visitor visa to manage your business affairs as and when required.

 If you are required to be present in Singapore to directly manage your Singapore company, you may do so by applying for an Employment Pass for you or any of your employees.
 We will first help you incorporate the Singapore company with our nominee resident director and subsequently apply for the Employment Pass (EP).
 On approval of the EP our nominee director will tender resignation leaving the reins to you.